For Men Only: Prostate Health - HopeHealth (2024)

 Are prostate supplements any good? ›

 Supplements cannot cure or treat prostate-related issues.
 However, many claim to help prevent or lessen the symptoms associated with prostate problems, generally by reducing inflammation.
-The prostate gland wraps around the urethra and helps produce fluid in sem*n.
+The prostate gland wraps around the urethra and helps produce fluid in semen.

 What is the number one food for the prostate? ›